Controlled-access highway: Italy

+Kosovo

+Kosovo's motorways (pronounced Austostrada/Autostradë in Albanian, and Autoput in Serbian) include for example, R7 (Ibrahim Rugova Highway) connecting to Albania's A1 (Rruga e Kombit), and it also connects to E80 in the E-Road network.

 Latvia

 There is currently one category of controlled-access highways in Latvia, which are expressways (ātrgaitas ceļš) with maximum speed 120 km/h.
 The first expressway in Latvia opened in October 2023, the Ķekava Bypass, which is a part of the A7.
 Current length of the expressway network is 11 km.

 Lithuania

 There are two categories of controlled-access highways in Lithuania: expressways (greitkeliai) with maximum speed 120 km/h and motorways (automagistralės) with maximum speed 130 km/h.
 The first section Vilnius–Kaunas of A1 highway was completed in 1970.
 Kaunas–Klaipėda section of A1 was completed in 1987.
 Vilnius-Panevėžys (A2 highway) was completed in stages during the 1980s and finished in the 1990s.
 Complete length of the motorway network is 310 km.
 Expressway network length - 80 km.
 Motorway section between Kaunas and the Polish border is planned to be completed in the 2020s.